|This is an unofficial version.

 Where, upon hearing an application under subsection (6), the court is satisfied that the applicant owes no costs or expenses to the government or owes a smaller amount of costs and expenses than the government has alleged, the court may

 (a) where applicable, order immediate termination of the action being taken to realize the lien and charge; or

 (b) order the government to make restitution to the applicant in an appropriate amount, including any monies reasonably expended by the applicant in applying for the order; or

 (c) make such other order as is just under the circumstances.

-The minister shall, upon serving the certificate, file in the Queen's Bench a duplicate thereof, together with an affidavit proving that the certificate has been so served upon the debtor.
+The minister shall, upon serving the certificate, file in the King's Bench a duplicate thereof, together with an affidavit proving that the certificate has been so served upon the debtor.

 The serving and filing of such a certificate takes effect, and the judgment may be entered, and all subsequent proceedings in the court be had thereon in the same manner, as if a special summons had been issued out of the court and been duly served upon the debtor.

 |Table of Contents||Bilingual (PDF)|